 It also seems as if He used the fact that the Sabbath was a memorial of the divine redemption from the bondage of Egypt (Deut 5:15) to convert the day:

 From passively allowing rest to servants and animals;

 To actively performing deeds of compassion to people and animals;

-In His view, on the seventh day, animals should not only be lead to water, but should also be allowed other joys that are not available on other days.
-Any work that is required to achieve this, for instance taking animals somewhere and to bring them back, are allowed.
+In His view, on the seventh day, animals should not only be lead to water but should also be allowed other joys that are not available on other days.
+Any work that is required to achieve this, for instance taking animals somewhere and bringing them back, is allowed.

 The point is that Christ attached a meaning to the seventh day that is not immediately evident from the Ten Commandments or the Law of Moses.
 We, like the Pharisees, would not have arrived at His view by simply studying the Law of Moses.

 “After looking around at them with anger, grieved at their hardness of heart, He said to the man, “Stretch out your hand.”
 And he stretched it out, and his hand was restored.”
 (Mark 3:5)

 Christ was “grieved at their hardness of heart” (Mark 3:5) because He loved His people and earnestly desired that they would accept His message.